Kenneth A. Roberts: Congress

+Later career

 He resumed the practice of law until his retirement in 1979.
 From 1965 to 1972 he was Counsel for the Vehicle Equipment Safety Commission.
 He served as member of the National Highway Safety Advisory Committee from 1966 to 1970.

+Death and burial

 He was a resident of Anniston, Alabama until his death due to congestive heart failure in Potomac, Maryland, on May 9, 1989.
 He was interred at Arlington National Cemetery.